Qingtao-Cao/obix/README.md

  - HTTP protocol binding
  - Device subsystem
  - Watch subsystem
- - History subsystem.
+ - History subsystem
+ - Multi-thread support

 There are a lot of useful markdown documents under docs/ about use cases, tips and insights of implemented features on the oBIX server.

-The list of things that are NOT yet supported (the gap with oBIX 1.1 spec):
+The list of things in oBIX 1.1 specification that are NOT yet supported:
  - Alarms
  - Feeds
- - Writable points (simple writable objects can be used instead)
+ - Writable points
  - Permission based degradation
  - Localisation
  - SOAP binding